maximhq/maxim-py/README.md

 ### 3.7.0

 - feat: Prompt, PromptVersionConfig, and RunnablePrompt now expose a `provider` field to indicate the LLM provider (e.g., 'openai', 'anthropic').
+- improvement: Maxim SDK listens for `atexit` and termination signals, and triggers cleanup automatically

 ### 3.6.4